wso2/docs-ei/en/ballerina-integrator/docs/deploy/deploy-on-docker.md

 ```

-Use the following command to view the Docker images that are running
+Use the following command to view the Docker images that are running.

 ```bash
 $ docker images